campudus/tableaux/GETTING_STARTED.md

 For text there are three different column kinds. `text`, `shorttext`, and `richtext`.
 All three are syntactically the same but semantically different.
 Frontend interfaces can use this information to display the text differently.

-* `shorttext` should only contain a word or a short sentence
+* `shorttext` should only contain a word or a short sentence — but no line breaks
 * `text` is meant for texts without formatting
 * `richtext` is meant for text with markdown syntax